Analysis | China Firms Went Deep in Debt. Here Come the Defaults

 3. Where are defaults hitting hardest this time?

 The energy sector, for one.
 Oil firm CEFC Shanghai International Group Ltd. and coal miner Wintime Energy Co. were the biggest defaulters, according to data compiled by Bloomberg.
 Last year, industrial firms saw most missed payments, accounting for 60 percent of the 2017 tally.
-By region, Shanghai took the No.1 spot with 7 billion yuan of bond defaults, with CEFC Shanghai contributing to 6.5 billion yuan.
-It was followed by Liaoning (4.95 billion yuan) and Hubei Province (3 billion yuan).
+By region, Shanxi Province took the No. 1 spot with 11.4 billion yuan of bond defaults, all of which were by Wintime Energy.
+It was followed by Shanghai (7 billion yuan) and Liaoning (4.95 billion yuan).

 4. How did we get here?